 Researchers are investigating a variety of potential treatments for MS. Some researchers are hopeful that stem cell treatments will be helpful for people with MS. Currently, research into stem cell treatments is only in its initial stages.

-As MS is a long-term condition, it is important that you are in regular contact with your GP and specialist and are able to ask questions or raise concerns when they arise.
+As MS is a long-term condition, it is important that you are in regular contact with your GP and specialist and are able to ask questions or raise your concerns.
 Your symptoms and treatments should be reviewed regularly.
 Many people find that the specialist support and advice of an MS Nurse Specialist is helpful.
 It might also be helpful for you to attend a local support group in your area.

 Brain and Spine Helpline